terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

    - Set the org to the default org, "Tompkins County" (`-I ttn-ithaca-gateways`).

    - find out the next available number for gateways. (`grep 'Tompkins County' ../../../org-ttn-ithaca-gateways/inventory/hosts` and see the next available numbers for infrastructure and personal).
 Looked like 27 when I wrote this.
+You'll use this as the argument `-ii#` (`-ii27` in this case).

    This is not actually critical; just need unique names.
 You can edit things.